Gartner’s 2019 Future of HR Survey reveals that creating a positive employee experience is now among the top three priorities for HR leaders.

 I’ve had a few bad experiences working for companies that treated me like a replaceable part in my career.
 Those experiences left a bad taste in my mouth for years.
 So, I am encouraged that there’s an increased focus on the employee experience today.

 Building a great product or service is no longer enough to sustain business success in today’s business environment.
-You have to strive to provide an outstanding employee experience.
+Technology, manufacturing operations, and product features can be copied.

 Deloitte shared some interesting insights from an executive, “We used to prioritize our stakeholders as shareholders first, customers second, and employees third.
 We now realize we had it backward.
 If we put employees first, they in turn take care of our customers, and they in turn take care of our shareholders.”